Hamiltonian MCMC methods for estimating rare events probabilities in high-dimensional problems: Introduction

-In this work, we develop a framework for estimation of rare events probabilities, a commonly encountered important problem in several engineering and scientific applications, often observed in the form of probability of failure ($P_{F}$) estimation or, alternatively, reliability estimation.
-In many practical applications, failure probabilities are fortunately very low, from $10^{-4}$ to even $10^{-9}$ and lower, and calculating such small probabilities presents many numerical and mathematical challenges, particularly in cases with high dimensional random spaces and/or expensive computational models, that practically limit the afforded number of model calls.
-The number of model calls is thus of great importance in these problems and one of the critical parameters that limits or prohibits use of several available techniques in the literature.
 The reliability estimation problem has a long history in the engineering community \citep{melchers2018structural,ditlevsen1996structural,au2014engineering,nikolaidisengineering,lemaire2009structural}.
-One of the significant early successes was the discovery of the so called First Order Reliability Method (FORM) \citep{rackwitz2001reliability,breitung201540}, long investigated by Der Kiureghian, Ditlevsen and co-workers \citep{der1986structural,ditlevsen1986methods}, and many others, e.g. Shinozuka \citep{shinozuka1983basic}, providing also several enhancements, including second order effects (SORM) by Breitung \citep{breitung1984asymptotic}.
+One of the significant early successes was the discovery of the so called First Order Reliability Method (FORM) \citep{rackwitz2001reliability,breitung201540}, long investigated by Der Kiureghian, Ditlevsen and co-workers \citep{der1986structural,ditlevsen1986methods}, and many others, e.g., Shinozuka \citep{shinozuka1983basic}, providing also several enhancements, including second order effects (SORM) by Breitung \citep{breitung1984asymptotic}.
 In FORM/SORM methods, the search for the most probable failure point (MPP) is usually performed by gradient-based optimization methods \citep{liu1991optimization,haukaas2006strategies}.
 Although these asymptotic approximation methods are usually computationally inexpensive, they have several limitations and may involve considerable errors, particularly in high-dimensional problems or in problems with highly nonlinear limit-state functions \citep{rackwitz2001reliability,valdebenito2010role}.
-As such, various sampling-based methods have also been suggested by the reliability community, e.g. Schuëller and Pradlwarter \citep{schueller2007benchmark}, to tackle the problem in its utmost generality, with crude Monte Carlo approaches being prohibitive for this type of problems due to their excessive computational demands.
+As such, various sampling-based methods have also been suggested by the reliability community, e.g., Schuëller and Pradlwarter \citep{schueller2007benchmark}, to tackle the problem in its utmost generality, with crude Monte Carlo approaches being prohibitive for this type of problems due to their excessive computational demands.
 Only some of many notable contributions can be seen in \citep{papaioannou2015mcmc,zuev2011modified,zuev2012bayesian,au2016rare,wang2019hamiltonian}, describing and studying the state-of-the art-Subset Simulation and its enhancements, originally presented in \citep{au2001estimation}, and in \citep{au1999new,au2003important,papaioannou2016sequential} utilizing importance sampling schemes, often also combined with the cross-entropy method \citep{rubinstein2004cross,kurtz2013cross,geyer2019cross,yang2017cross,papaioannou2019improved}.
 Alternative approaches include directional and line Sampling \citep{koutsourelakis2004reliability,pradlwarter2007application,bjerager1988probability,nie2000directional}, the PHI2 method for time-variant reliability \citep{andrieu2004phi2}, and asymptotic sampling strategies \cite{bucher2009asymptotic,naess2009system}, among others.
-The problem of estimating rare event probabilities has also attracted a great deal of attention in other relevant communities and in mathematical literature, with several suggested methods sharing many similarities with Subset Simulation, such as in approaches involving Sequential Monte Carlo samplers for rare events \citep{johansen2005sequential,cerou2012sequential,del2006sequential}, interacting particle system methodologies \citep{del2005genealogical,cerou2006genetic}, multilevel splitting methods \citep{guyader2011simulation,walter2015moving} and forward flux sampling \citep{allen2009forward}, to name but a few.
+The problem of estimating rare event probabilities has also attracted a great deal of attention in other relevant communities and in mathematical literature, with several suggested methods sharing many similarities with FORM/SORM approaches, e.g.,\citep{tong2022large}, and Subset Simulation, such as in approaches involving Sequential Monte Carlo samplers for rare events \citep{johansen2005sequential,cerou2012sequential,del2006sequential}, interacting particle system methodologies \citep{del2005genealogical,cerou2006genetic}, multilevel splitting methods \citep{guyader2011simulation,walter2015moving} and forward flux sampling \citep{allen2009forward}, to name but a few.